alexb1200/blog/about.md

 ---

 ## About me
 I've made this as a collection for some thoughts, projects, and ideas.
 I'm a Comp Sci Student at Florida International Univeristy.
 I'm fascinated by human perception and cognition so I spend a lot of time studying math, generative art, economics, neurology, and biology.
-Naturally led me to working with AI.
+Naturally, this led me to working with AI.
 An AI suggested that I add this sentence: "I'm also interested in the intersection of technology and technology."
-So yeah, I like technology too and especially how it changes us.
+So yeah, I guess I like technology too and especially how it changes us and our perception of the world.
 I've worked a bit with post-quantum encryption too.
 [Here's my blog](https://alexb1200.github.io/blog) and [Here's my art](https://alexb1200.github.io/art) and [Here's my github](https://github.com/alexb1200).

 ### Here's a bit of my resume if you're interested.